Litchi Missions vs DJI Fly Missions Litchi Utilities Logo

 DJI Fly Mission: Path DOES pass through waypoints

-• Curved Litchi missions do not pass through the interior waypoints while DJI Fly waypoint missions do.
+• Traditional curved Litchi missions do not pass through the interior waypoints while DJI Fly waypoint missions do pass through all waypoints.

 • Litchi supports both curved and straight-line missions while DJI Fly only directly supports curved missions.
-The WPML language used by DJI does support both straight lines and curves but DJI Fly's implementation only supports the curved setting.
+The WPML language used by DJI does supports both straight line missions and curved missions.
+DJI drones can fly straight line and curved mission.
+However, DJI Fly's implementation only supports the creation of curved missions.

-• Litchi enables the curved portions of the missions to be adjusted while the curves in DJI Fly missions are fixed.
+• Litchi enables the curved portions of the missions to be adjusted while the curves in DJI Fly missions have a fixed curvature.

-• The "Convex Hull" property of Litchi missions means that the mission path is guaranteed to be within the convex hull of the waypoints.
-DJI Fly missions do not have this property and therefore, DJI's path can travel outside of the convex hull of the waypoints.
+• The "Convex Hull" property of Litchi missions means that the mission path is guaranteed to be confined within the convex hull of the waypoints.
+DJI Fly missions do not have this property and therefore, DJI's path can travel outside of the convex hull defined by the waypoints.

-Perhaps the most important of those differences is the fact that DJI Fly missions pass through the waypoints while Litchi missions do not.
+Perhaps the most important of those differences is the fact that DJI Fly missions (or Litchi missions using the DJI Engine) pass through the waypoints while traditional curved Litchi missions do not.

 Fitting Splines to Control Points